We've put together some frequently asked questions about our award

 Judging

 There will be a panel of four judges, made up of Starlight staff and trustees, and representatives from the health play and innovation sectors.
-Judges will read and score the shortlisted applications individually before coming together as a panel to provide final scores and decide on the one winner and two runners-up.
+Judges will read and score the shortlisted applications individually before coming together as a panel to provide final scores and decide on the winner and runners-up.

 Winning

-The one winner and two runners-up will receive a trophy and certificate.
+The winner and runners-up will receive a trophy and certificate.
 Starlight will visit the winner and runners-up at their settings to hold celebration ceremonies.
 We would welcome any family/friends, colleagues and senior members of the setting/trust to attend these ceremonies and celebrate the winner and runners-up with us!